 Q: Why doesn’t my department or office appear on the map?

-A: The map displays buildings by their physical address, not the multiple offices, departments, schools, institutes, laboratories, and colleges inside them.
-The map is used to find buildings; you can search for and find campus units in the A-Z List or in the Illinois Directory.
+A: The map displays buildings by their physical address, not the multiple offices, departments, schools, institutes, laboratories and colleges inside them.
+The map is used to find buildings; you can search for and find campus units in Illinois Directory.

 On Sept.
 13, 2013, the "schools" point of interest layer was enabled in the Google map API, which allowed the location of departments and schools taken from the data provided by Google MapMaker to appear next to the scholarly cap icon on the base map provided by Google.
-Public Affairs does not support changes or corrections in location for departments, schools and colleges, as the data is crowd-sourced using Google MapMaker.
+Strategic Communications and Marketing does not support changes or corrections in location for departments, schools and colleges, as the data is crowdsourced using Google MapMaker.
 Departments, schools and colleges that wish to indicate or change their locations must do so themselves within the Google MapMaker application.

 Q: The building I’m looking for appears in the building index and in search results, and an outline of the building appears on the Google-provided base map, but the building name doesn't appear on the base map.